 1. Get Your Doctor’s Support

 Everyone has therapy or product that they use that they swear by, but how do you know if it is the right option for you?
 When it comes to using your dilator, never take your friend or family’s word as the only truth.
-Instead, set up the appropriate appointments with your physician, who can walk you through the proper use of a dilator and the techniques that ensure you see the effects you need.
+Instead, set up the appropriate appointments with your physician.
+They can walk you through the proper use of a dilator and the techniques that ensure you see the effects you need.

 2. Set A Routine